C-Note (album)

-C-Note is a live album by Prince and The New Power Generation released in 2004 (though all five tracks had been released as separate mp3 files earlier in 2003).
+C-Note is a live album by Prince and the New Power Generation released in 2004 (though all five tracks had been released as separate MP3 files earlier in 2003).
 Its genre is jazz, with five tracks taken from soundchecks during the One Nite Alone...
 Tour.

 Four of the five tracks are named after the location they were recorded in.
-The album's title is an acronym, taken from the first letters of the five tracks: "Copenhagen", "Nagoya", "Osaka", "Tokyo", and "Empty Room".
+The album's title corresponds to the first letters of the words in the track listing: "Copenhagen", "Nagoya", "Osaka", "Tokyo", and "Empty Room".

 The entire album was recorded live from the audio console by Prince's concert sound engineer Scottie Baldwin.